Solar Irradiance and Irradiation

 400 W/m2 x 4 hours = 1600 Wh/m2 or 1.6 kWh/m2 = 1.6 PSH

 Then we can see from this very simple example that the amount of solar energy collected during the sunnier summer months is four times greater at 6.4 kWh/m2, than the solar energy collected during the duller winter months at only 1.6 kWh/m2.
-Again according to NASA, the worldwide daily average value of solar irradiance across the globe is approximately 5 kWh/m2 or 5 PSH.
+Again according to NASA, the worldwide daily average value of solar irradiance across the whole planet over one day is approximately equal to 5 kWh/m2 or 5 PSH.

 Solar Irradiance Example